pragyaai/ndna/_llm/FAQ.md

 Thus, only joint geometric, topological, and information-theoretic analysis can separate harmful collapse from over-parameterization {% cite amari2016information %} {% cite edelsbrunner2010computational %}.

-## How does latent manifold flattening connect to the loss of semantic capacity?
+✶ **How does latent manifold flattening connect to the loss of semantic capacity?**

-Flattening in the latent manifold reflects not merely compression of representations, but a collapse in the model's *semantic capacity* -- the ability to represent, reason over, and distinguish complex concepts.
+➠ Flattening in the latent manifold reflects not merely compression of representations, but a collapse in the model's *semantic capacity* -- the ability to represent, reason over, and distinguish complex concepts.

 Consider the latent semantic Gram matrix: